 Want to make your own?

-So, if I have tempted you to start to hand sew quilts don’t worry, I can help you get started!
+I hope I have tempted you to start to hand sew quilts!
+If you are itching to start, don’t worry, I can help!

 I filmed a tutorial some years ago showing you how to start hand sewing EPP quilts.
-I get so thrilled when people send me pictures of their first EPP hexies and flowers, so make sure to share your first makes with me.
+I get a real thrill when people send me pictures of their first EPP hexies and flowers, so make sure to share your first makes with me.

-Once your quilt is finished you will need to quilt and back it.
-I have recently filmed a tutorial showing you how to do this, so there is no excuse to finish off your quilt!
+Once you have finished your patchwork quilt top (however long it takes!) you will need to complete the whole thing by backing and quilting it.
+I recently filmed a tutorial showing you how to do this, so there is no excuse to finish off your quilt!

 Nikki & Rachel